SumiTomohiko/android-fsyscall/doc/index.rst

     Your tablet is kept secure.

 .. note::
-    Strictly speaking, the above explanation is wrong.
+    Strictly speaking, the above explanation is a little wrong.
 The nexec_ client application for Android is `nexec client for Android`__, which is implemented as a service.
 This application is one of user applications of that service.
 Furthermore, the system to transfer system call requests is fsyscall_. nexec_ is one usage of fsyscall_.